Young investigator is first Yale recipient of NIH Early Independence Award

 Anticevic will conduct his research at the Connecticut Mental Health Center's Abraham Ribicoff Research Facilities and Clinical Neuroscience Research Unit as well as the Yale Magnetic Resonance Research Center.

 He received his PhD from Washington University in St. Louis where he trained with Deanna Barch, PhD, professor in the departments of psychology, psychiatry and radiology; and David Van Essen, PhD, professor in and chair of the department of anatomy and neurobiology.

 Following his doctoral training, Anticevic joined the Yale Department of Psychiatry research faculty and has worked closely with Krystal.

 In September 2012, Anticevic was lead author of two published articles, one on the organization of large-scale brain networks that appeared in Proceedings of the National Academy of Sciences, and a second that implicated the brain's medial prefrontal cortex in the pathophysiology of bipolar disorder, which appeared in Biological Psychiatry.

 Anticevic currently serves as the administrative director for the NIAAA Center for the Translational Neuroscience of Alcoholism at Yale and is the recipient of a 2012 NARSAD Young Investigator Award.

-This Article was submitted by Shane Seger, on Monday, October 01, 2012.
+This article was submitted by Shane Seger on October 1, 2012.